Durham College, Oxford: Establishment

-The college assembled a small collection of books to cater for the needs of students - around 1325 it held 39 theological and philosophical volumes, while by the end of the century this had expanded to 115, including logic, medicine and miscellaneous works.
+The hall assembled a small collection of books to cater for the needs of students - around 1325 it held 39 theological and philosophical volumes, while by the end of the century this had expanded to 115, including logic, medicine and miscellaneous works.
 Inscriptions in surviving volumes record that a wider range of books were acquired and exchanged by individual students.